matthew-lorber/liri-node-app/README.md

 ## Overview

-LIRI is like iPhone's SIRI; however, while SIRI is a speech interpretation and recognition interface, LIRI is a **language** interpretation and recognition interface.
+LIRI ([video here](matthew-lorber.github.io/liri-node-app)) is like iPhone's SIRI; however, while SIRI is a speech interpretation and recognition interface, LIRI is a **language** interpretation and recognition interface.
 That is, LIRI is a command line node app that takes in parameters and gives you back data it fetches from APIs.
 LIRI will: search Spotify for songs; search Bands in Town for concerts; and search OMDB for movies.

 ## Technology